-I’m working on a book proposal – let me know what you think.
+I’m working on a book proposal – let me know what you think. [revised 6/12/17]

-The book’s ten interconnected essays in four sections corresponding to the head, torso, belly, and tail of the Ouroboros: Art, Innovation, Entrepreneurship, and Money.
-The essays draw on my ten years of research, practice, and teaching in the nascent field of arts entrepreneurship to argue that entrepreneurial action leads to positive results for individual artists, but individual entrepreneurial action may not benefit the “arts sector” writ large.
-Artists who produce work entrepreneurially either as individuals or collectively are deployed as case study examples in each essay.
-Other data undergirding the essays comes from research conducted on artists’ professional development needs and on arts incubation practices about which I have previously written.
+The book’s ten interconnected essays will be presented in four sections corresponding to the head, torso, belly, and tail of the Ouroboros: Art, Innovation, Entrepreneurship, and Money.
+The essays draw on my ten years of research, practice, and teaching in the nascent field of arts entrepreneurship and from my work as a creative artist.
+From this dual perspective, I argue that entrepreneurial action leads to positive results for individual artists, yet individual entrepreneurial action may not benefit the “arts sector” writ large.
+Artists who produce work entrepreneurially either as individuals or collectively will be deployed as case study examples in each essay.
+Other data undergirding the essays comes from research conducted on artists’ professional development needs and on arts incubation practices about which I have written previously.

 Essay 1: Introduction: An Ouroboros.
 This essay introduces the Ouroboros as a visual metaphor for the relationship between art, innovation, entrepreneurship, and money and the theoretical constructs undergirding each section.
 It explains my “dramaturgical” method of analysis and deploys that method to describe the late-capitalist arts economy.

 Essay 2: Art and Symbolic meaning.
 This essay explores non-pecuniary motivations for making work that has impact: the expression of symbolic meaning in which use value is present but secondary.
 Ana Teresa Fernandez’s “Erasing the Border” is a central case.

 Essay 3: Art, Economy, and Control of Production.
 Drawing on the work of economists from Karl Marx to Richard Caves, the artist is described as someone who makes unique work and maintains control of the means of the production of that work.
 Visual artist James Turrell and pop band Pomplamoose are cited as examples.